PaulBratslavsky/strapi-5-next-blog-post/README.md

 }
 ```

-This will allow us to just fetch the data for the team member that we want.
+This will allow us to fetch the data for the team member we want.

-And finally let's update our query to populate the rest of our `blocks` in our dynamic zone.
+And finally, let's update our query to populate the rest of our `blocks` in our dynamic zone.

 Here is the final query we will use: